j20mc/Nativescript-Danem-Google-Maps-Utils/README.md

 * Clustering implemented
 * Heatmap not implemented

-(I am available to improve this plugin as needed, so do not hesitate to open a ticket for a request.)
+!!*** I am available to improve this plugin as needed, so do not hesitate to open a ticket for a request ***!!

 ## Dependencies